Why Christina Aguilera Has a "Hard Time" Looking at Photos From the Early Stages of Her Career - E! Online

 Still, living in the limelight wasn't easy.
 In a new interview with Health, the artist, now 40, looked back at the early days of her career and how she felt insecure about her body.

-"I think we all have our good days and our bad days in how we feel about ourselves," she told the magazine.
+"I think we all have our good days and our bad days in how we feel about ourselves," she told the magazine for its May issue.
 "Entering this business, I hated being super skinny.
 Once I turned 21, I started filling out a little bit, and I was loving my new curves.
 I appreciated having a booty.
 I've always said that women are way more interesting to look at than men!
 I have a hard time looking at the early pictures of myself because I remember feeling so insecure."

 Over the years, Aguilera has learned to love the skin she's in.
 "I would never want to relive my 20s—you're so in your own head and finding your confidence," she continued.
 "As you age, you stop comparing yourself to other people and start appreciating your own body and owning it."